pixelatedk/predicting-VL-outbreaks/README.md

 2) then, predicts geographical hotspots of future spread depending on weather conditions, soil moisture, humidity, and most importantly -- known diagnoses of VL using HIV-sentinel cases. (demo attached in repo)
 <img width="678" height="388" alt="Screenshot 2026-01-26 at 1 41 17 AM" src="https://github.com/user-attachments/assets/6802d4d3-c060-44a4-b385-dc2173610a92" />

-3) before allowing local scientists to then geographically locate areas for wastewater RNA sequencing. which allows public health officials to accurately identify the spread of distinct VL strands.
+3) before allowing local scientists to then geographically locate areas for xenomonitoring via qPCR testing. which empowers public health officials to accurately identify the spread of distinct VL strands up to six months prior to symptomatic infection in the broader population.

 Full Pitch Presented as Finalists at BioCatalyst 2026